Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-asset-types.md

 **Fields available for CSV download.** The CSV download contains only the columns that you have added here in the List Fields tab.

-## Archiving asset categories, types, and assets
+## Archiving asset types and assets

-Archiving helps you manage your asset library by restricting access to older items and preventing the creation of new assets in archived categories or types.
+Archiving helps you manage your asset library by restricting access to older items and preventing the creation of new assets in archived types.

 When you archive an item, the system does not delete any data.
 Instead, it changes the state of the assets to archived.

  When you archive assets, you can select specific asset state groups and sub states to include.
 The system does not affect any groups you do not select.

-To archive asset categories, types, and their associated assets, select the archive button that appears when a category or type is selected in the left-hand menu, as highlighted here:
+To archive asset types and their associated assets, select the archive button that appears when an asset type is selected in the left-hand menu, as highlighted here:

 ![asset type archive button](/_books/servicemanager-config/assets/images/asset-type-archive.png)

-When a category or type is archived, this becomes the unarchive button.
+When an asset type is archived, this becomes the unarchive button.

 ### Archive an asset type